stephaniedang/mta-project/README.md

 ## Features

 - **Map with Interactive Circles**: Each station is represented by a circle, with the size indicating the count of artworks and color denoting the presence of art.
-- **Artwork Modal**: Clicking a station opens a modal, listing all artworks available at the station.
-Users can read artwork descriptions, view images, and find links to external descriptions.
+- **Artwork Modal**: Clicking a circle will update the list all artworks available at the station.
+Users can read high-level artwork information, view images, and find links to external descriptions.
 - **Dropdown Station Filter**: The dropdown allows users to browse artworks across all stations or select a specific station for a focused view.
 - **Dynamic Data Filtering**: The modal updates dynamically to show relevant artworks based on the selected station, ensuring accurate results.